I am a stratification sociologist whose recent research focuses on

 a nationwide panel survey 41,554 households.

-This survey collects data on the relationships of poverty, gender stratification, and
+This panel survey collected data in 2005 and 2012 on the relationships of poverty, gender stratification, and

 social capital on health and education outcomes.